Can artdaq::Fragment have zero dependencies on other code in the art stack?

 We're pretty sure at this point that there's minimal reduction possible here, as an "artdaq-data" product would still have to rely on cetlib (for BasicPlugin), and that drags boost along with it (which means that we would still be requiring 2/3 of the mass of the product stack (gcc comes, too)) to build the thing.

-#3 Updated by Eric Flumerfelt over 2 years ago
+#3 Updated by Eric Flumerfelt about 4 years ago

 - Status changed from New to Closed